top of page

 - Unbelievers: Non-Christians.

-The answer based on the Bible references below is, no do not debate with them.
+The answer, based on the Bible references below, is no — Christians should not debate unbelievers or argue endlessly about faith.

 Matthew 10:14